computationalmodelling/virtualmicromagnetics/docs/developer-notes.rst

 directory.
 It will also do some post-provisioning tasks using the hookbook, again passed as a command-line argument.
-The fundamental difference between the playbook and the hookbook is that the playbook is run on the guest virtual machine by vagrant, and the hookbook is run on the host machine.
+The fundamental difference between the playbook and the hookbook is that the playbook is run on the guest virtual machine by :term:`Vagrant`, and the hookbook is run on the host machine.
 Different Makefile targets may place different build artefacts in the artefacts directory.

 Roles add or configure software, playbooks describe the roles that must be enacted to provision the machine, hookbooks describe what to do with that